 Beyond the TV Series: Part 1: To Listen or not to Listen

-Guest contributors Connor Johnson and Gustaff begin their guide to the Big Finish audios.
+Guest contributors Connor Johnston and Gustaff begin their guide to the Big Finish audios.

 We are in the middle of the wilderness months; those times when there is no Doctor Who on television and we are without a Time Lord to show us around the universe.
 Sure, we have classic stories to keep us preoccupied, but there are only so many out there and most fans have already watched a large portion of them already during their respective airings or during the eight years since the new series first began.
 Unfortunately, even they will eventually run out.
 What are you going to do then?
 Gustaff and Connor introduce you to Big Finish audios!

 Entering into its 50th Anniversary, the enormity of Doctor Who has rarely been this hard to fathom.
 This ‘humble old television show’ has branched out to so many people all around the world and in so many ways and so many different media forms that it is almost impossible to keep track of all the diverse set-ups the legacy that the show has taken on.
 One of Doctor Who’s most undervalued formats is the audio adventures: A concept that seems a bit primitive and ‘out of date’ to many people, especially in this day and age.
 But the beauty of an audio story is that it strips the plot bare!
 There are no special effects to draw your attention away from the narrative, no attractive actor or stunning starlet for you to gawp at through domineering pages of dialog, and no sets to show you a setting.
 It all comes down to the acting and expression: the pure plot and your imagination are all that’s needed to dream up a world and step into an adventure…and it’s wonderful!
 Audio stories bring to life the adventures of the Doctor into your mind and in such an intimate way that you can’t help but feel more connected to the story than ever before.